in IEEE International Conference on Robotics and Automation (ICRA) 2026

 ICRA 2026, Vienna

-We invite 2-4 page extended abstracts on any component of the VLA pipeline, including:
+We invite 2-4 page extended abstracts (excluding acknowledgement and references) on any component of the VLA pipeline, including:

 Authors are encouraged to include links to code, configs, and data recipes.